CSE3PAX-WWGroup3/WhistlingwoodzApp/README.md

 The following documents have been bundled with the submission are and available to support the application.
 1. Whistling Woodz Final Project Report
-   - covers the technolgooes and development in detail including, technologies used, local setup, database configuration, deployment and github usage
+   - covers the technologies and development in detail including, technologies used, local setup, database configuration, deployment and github usage
 2. Whistling Woodz Event Application End User Documentation
    - end user help guide